-Although it’s been well over a year since I walked away from the abusive and destructive relationship with my narcissist, Julia, I’ll never forget how, with each discard phase, I grappled with an uncontrollably unyielding yearning to return to her (and, believe it or not, the abuse).
-And even though it wasn’t too long into the relationship before I saw the cyclic hoover, idealize, devalue, discard phases incessantly repeating, as a result of the malicious miracles of trauma bonding and gaslighting, I didn’t actually put the pieces together until well after the relationship ended and Julia’s brainwashing fog began slowly dissipating from my mind.
+Although it’s been well over a year since I walked away from the abusive and destructive relationship with my narcissist, Julia, I’ll never forget how, with each discard phase, I grappled with an uncontrollably unyielding yearning to return to her (and, believe it or not, on a subconscious level, the abuse).
+Even though it wasn’t too long into the relationship before I saw the cyclic hoover, idealize, devalue, discard phases incessantly repeating, as a result of the malicious miracles of trauma bonding and gaslighting, I didn’t actually put the pieces together until well after the relationship ended and Julia’s brainwashing fog began slowly dissipating from my mind.
 However, until that grand day of emancipation came to fruition, as time and the relationship painfully and pedantically plodded on, with each instance of that deplorable cycle of abusive phases coming full circle, I found myself growing more and more resentful of Julia and my apparent inability to tell her the manner in which she was treating (abusing) me was completely unacceptable.
 And somewhere along our 4-½ year trek, I crossed that line, the line between love and hate.
 I went from loving my narcissist deeply and intensely, to despising her thoroughly.

 At the time, the only truth of which I became genuinely cognisant was that each next time with her would end no differently than any of the previous next time‘s had – badly.
 And despite the next hoovering phase she would invariably subject me to, no matter how hollowly grandiose her efforts or promises, it was all really nothing more than an ulterior undertaking on her part to, once again, reseat that proverbial hook and ensure I was hers for as long as I had any value as her personal and private emotional bank account from which she could randomly and leisurely withdraw as much of me and my love as she desired.
 So despite my better judgment, knowing within my core with absolute certainty that this next time would again end just as painfully and regretfully as it had each and every time before, I returned to her.
 “Why?!”
 You might ask.
 That’s a great question.